-With the days getting darker and the temperature dropping as winter sets in, you may think that that garden has been put to bed for winter.
+With the days getting darker and the temperature dropping, you may think that that garden has been put to bed for winter.
 However you don’t have to give up on gardening just because it’s cold outside.
-There is plenty that can still be grown in your home and, the Gardenesque team have put together some of our favourite plants which can be grown indoors during winter.
+There is plenty that can still be grown in your home and, the Gardenesque team have put together some of our favourite plants which can be grown indoors.

 Herbs are easy to grow; they are so versatile that they can be grown all year round and all you need is a windowsill.
 Choose a window that gets sunlight four to six hours a day, ideally a southern or southwest facing windowsill.
 If you sow batches every few weeks and you’ll have a constant supply for continued use in the kitchen.
 Our top growers include:

 Basil: Ideal for Italian dishes and an easy to grow aromatic that needs well drained soil and lots of sun.

 Chives: Have a subtle onion flavour and are essential for garnishing potato salad, cream cheeses soups and other savoury dishes.

 Coriander: A quick growing, leafy herb which is popular in full-flavoured Asian cooking.

 Mint: The quintessential accompaniment to roast lamb or the taste of summer in cocktails.

 Parsley: A wonderful, versatile herb with a strong flavour of the Mediterranean.